 International relations, international political economy; political and social change in the new economy; the open source software process.

-David Winickoff (Environmental Science, Policy & Management)
+David Winickoff (Center for Science, Technology, Medicine, & Society)

 The interaction of science, norms, and political structure in the governance of human health and the environment, with a particular focus on biotechnology and the law.

 Sustainable urbanism, urban design and public health, homeless and human service delivery, animal-society relations.

 Electricity restructuring in the U.S. and abroad, political economy of regulation, efficiency effects of electricity restructuring.